-The most prestigious expression of the Nebbiolo grape, Barolo hails from a village of the same name located in Piemonte, which gets its name from piedi ("feet") and montagne ("mountains").
-Fittingly, the scenic region sits in the foothills of the Alps in northwestern Italy; in fact, the mountainous soil that nurtures the vines of the Nebbiolo is what gives the wine its distinct characteristics.
+The most prestigious expression of the Nebbiolo grape, Barolo wine hails from a village of the same name located in the region of Piemonte.
+The scenic region sits in the foothills of the Alps in northwestern Italy; in fact, the mountainous soil that nurtures the vines of the Nebbiolo is what gives this wine its distinct characteristics.

 Known around the world as "the king of wines," Barolo is a timeless wine with a history as rich as its nickname.
-Right now at Eataly, we are celebrating the heritage - and robust flavor - of the noble wine with Barolo Weeks at Eataly USA [2] (get the details).
-Discover the story of Barolo, then stop by your local store for a flight, a glass, or a bottle.
-Bottoms up!
+Discover the story of Barolo, then stop by your local store to pick up a bottle!